 Must be pre-booked at the time of Reservation.

-The shuttle will depart the hotel for the port at 11h00.
+MSC have negotiated Private Transfer Rates valid only for bookings made through MSC for the Southern Sun Waterfront.
+Airport/hotel transfers are able to be booked.
+The shuttle will depart the hotel for the port at 10h00.
 For the return the shuttle will depart the port at 08h00 for the Hotel.
 Must be pre-booked at the time of Reservation.
+(Prices will be quoted together with the hotel rates at the time of booking)

 Embarkation in Durban takes place at N Shed – Durban Harbour.
 Embarkation in Cape Town takes place at E Berth, Duncan Dock.
 (Driving directions are on the MSC website www.msccruises.co.za.)